-Or how Marcel Duchamp, Pope of Dadaism, found a way in 1925 to imagine a way to play in financial peace at the Casino de Monaco ....
+Or how Marcel Duchamp, Pope of Dadaism, found a way to play in financial peace at the Casino de Monaco ....

-Duchamp at this time stopped painting and devoted himself to games and especially to chess.
+In 1925 Marcel Duchamp has stopped painting and devoted himself to games and especially to chess.
 He imagines a way to finance a system supposedly infallible to win at roulette.
 To build up a capital of 15,000 francs, it suffices, he thinks, to issue bonds of 500 francs at 20% interest "repayable at par over 3 years by artificial drawings".

 The bonds exhibit the image of a Duchamp larger than life in his appearance of a little devil with oversized ears, and his face coated with shaving foam.
 It is believed that he thus seeks to resemble Mercury, the god of commerce.
 We find his portrait in roulette, a photograph of his friend Man Ray.